 The Getting Started tab will be first tab displayed when entering the application in most cases.
 The default Getting Started page has three clickable actions:

 Clicking on the User Preferences icon in the top-right corner of the window opens the User Preferences dialog.
-The User Preferences dialog contains three tabs: Tutorials, Startup Reports and User Reports.
+The User Preferences dialog contains tabs: Tutorials, Startup Reports and User Reports.

 The ExpressView Designer contains a tutorial that walks first-time users through building their first one.
 It also has helpful hints that will pop-up throughout the building process.
 These features can be turned on or off from this tab.